zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 ***********************

 Devicetree overlays are explained in :ref:`devicetree-intro`.
-The CMake variable :makevar:`DTC_OVERLAY_FILE` contains a space- or colon-separated list of overlays.
+The CMake variable :makevar:`DTC_OVERLAY_FILE` contains a space- or semicolon-separated list of overlays.
 If :makevar:`DTC_OVERLAY_FILE` specifies multiple files, they are included in that order by the C preprocessor.

 Here are some ways to set it: